zilishen/documentation/content/nms/acm/how-to/backup-recovery.md

 ## Overview

-- NGINX Management Suite includes several scripts for backing up and restoring the configuration files, secrets, and databases used by the platform.
+NGINX Management Suite includes several scripts for backing up and restoring the configuration files, secrets, and databases used by the platform.

-{{<important>}}The back up and recovery scripts are provided for reference and may need to be changed for your deployment.{{</important>}}
+{{<important>}}The backup and recovery scripts are provided for reference and may need to be changed for your deployment.{{</important>}}

 ---